czewski/semantic-segmentation/README.md

 - Change the value of "alpha" inside the pCE loss function.
 - Try using a "kernel" to simulate bigger point annotations.
 - Unbalanced data?
 Maybe use wcce (weighted categorical cross-entropy), having an alpha weight for each class.
-- Some data augmentation process.
+- Some data augmentation process (Histogram matching?).
 - Different model architectures.

 ## References